zubinchopra/portaldocs/portal-sdk/generated/top-extensions-samples.md

 * Open the SamplesExtension solution file to experiment with samples in the IDE.

-* Click the F5 key to start debugging the sample extensions.
+* Press the F5 key to start debugging the sample extensions.

 *  When it loads, click on the More Services option in the menu, as in the following example.